 Before you invest a lot of time:

-If a project passes your initial screening, you can then spend more time confirming landowner and land eligibility.
+If a project passes your initial screening, you can decide on a transaction type and spend more time confirming landowner and land eligibility.

 It is important to identify all landowners at the beginning of the process to avoid delays and complications later.
 You can take these steps to confirm the ownership of the parcel: